knguy22/personal-website/readme.md

 ## Steps
 1. Host the backend server on localhost.
 For now, I am doing this using `cargo run`.
 See [these instructions](./backend/readme.md) for more detals.
-2. Build the frontend server using `npm run build`.
+2. Setup the frontend server as specified [here](./frontend/readme.md).
+Then, build the frontend server using `npm run build`.
 3. Host the frontend server using `pm2`.
 First, install using `npm install pm2`.
 Then, run the frontend using `pm2 start npm --name "your_server_name" -- start`
 4. Forward the frontend using nginx.
 Add the following config to your `nginx.conf` file.
 The config was taken from the example from [this blog](https://blog.tericcabrel.com/deploy-a-node-js-application-with-pm2-and-nginx/).
 Then, restart the nginx server.